CaioSym/MPI/README.md

-# mpi-integral-calculator
-  mpi-integral-calculator contains an implementation of an integral calcultator using mpi
+# This repository contains a series of experiments with parallel programming technologies